June 2019 Istanbul mayoral election: Justice and Development Party

-Campaign towards resentful AKP voters
+Campaign towards resentful AK Party voters

-A different rhetoric was used towards the estimated 400,000 to 700,000 AKP voters who did not vote for Binali Yıldırım on 31 March as a reaction against the party's policies.
-In this context, the statements by government spokesperson Mahir Ünal's and AKP group deputy chairman Numan Kurtulmuş's statements drew special attention.
+A different rhetoric was used towards the estimated 400,000 to 700,000 AK Party voters who did not vote for Binali Yıldırım on 31 March as a reaction against the party's policies.
+In this context, the statements by government spokesperson Mahir Ünal's and AK Party group deputy chairman Numan Kurtulmuş's statements drew special attention.

 Campaign towards Kurdish voters

-During the campaign for the election on 31 March, the AKP along with its partner MHP emphasized the "survival problem" in its rhetoric.
-Afterwards, the AKP determined that many conservative Kurds who had previously voted for the AKP had not voted on 31 March, due to the fact that the rhetoric associating Kurds with terrorism during the campaign had been highly successful.
-Accordingly, the AKP decided to proceed with a separate effort for the roughly 230,000 conservative Kurds who did not vote on 31 March.
-AKP decided to campaign by messaging that they would "fix their mistakes" to people such as opinion leaders, business people, NGOs in the southeastern provinces as well as in Istanbul.
-Through this, the AKP planned to communicate directly with the Kurdish voters.
-On the other hand, the AKP appealed to the MHP, which supports Binali Yıldırım in the election, not to campaign in Istanbul.
+During the campaign for the election on 31 March, the AK Party along with its partner MHP emphasized the "survival problem" in its rhetoric.
+Afterwards, the AK Party determined that many conservative Kurds who had previously voted for the AK Party had not voted on 31 March, due to the fact that the rhetoric associating Kurds with terrorism during the campaign had been highly successful.
+Accordingly, the AK Party decided to proceed with a separate effort for the roughly 230,000 conservative Kurds who did not vote on 31 March.
+AK Party decided to campaign by messaging that they would "fix their mistakes" to people such as opinion leaders, business people, NGOs in the southeastern provinces as well as in Istanbul.
+Through this, the AK Party planned to communicate directly with the Kurdish voters.
+On the other hand, the AK Party appealed to the MHP, which supports Binali Yıldırım in the election, not to campaign in Istanbul.